 Check first-time login page for instructions at www.nmjc.edu/distancelearning/coursescourseschedules/canvasinstructions.aspx.

 You must have access, on a regular basis, to a computer that supports the Canvas minimum specifications and has an active connection to the Internet.
 See the minimum computer specification requirements at www.nmjc.edu/distancelearning/coursescourseschedules/Canvasinstructions.aspx.

 To log into your course, go to NMJC's website at nmjc.edu and look on the right hand side.
 Look for Canvas-Online Course Access.
-Click on it.
-Log in, then go to the Courses pull down at the top.
+Click on it, log in, and then go to the courses pull down at the top.
 Click on your course-College Success.

 If NMJC's website is down, the direct link to Canvas is https://nmjc.instructure.com/login.

 Students will be held responsible for the information on these pages.

 Each student is expected to maintain the highest standards of honesty and integrity in online academic and professional matters.
 The College reserves the right to take disciplinary action, up to and including dismissal, against any student who is found guilty of academic dishonesty or otherwise fails to meet these standards.
 Academic dishonesty includes, but is not limited to, dishonesty in quizzes, tests, or assignments; claiming credit for work not done or done by others; and nondisclosure or misrepresentation in filling out applications or other College records.
 Cheating or gaining illegal information for any type of graded work is considered dishonest and will be dealt with accordingly.

 Americans with Disabilities Act (ADA) Information

 Any student requiring special accommodations should contact the Special Needs Student Services Coordinator at (575) 492-2576 or by e-mail at firstname.lastname@example.org.